SRombauts/UEPlasticPlugin/README.md

  - Windows only

 ### Feature Requests
- - Unreal Engine 5.0 full support
+ - Unreal Engine 5.1 full support
    - Shelves of Changelists
+   - Uncontrolled Changelists
  - Mac OS X Support
  - add a menu entry to switch the workspace to Partial
  - add a setting to configure Plastic SCM to use "read-only flags" like Perforce